People Teaching Research Protocols Images Links Contact

 We study nervous system function, development and evolution in C. elegans and its nematode relatives, especially Pristionchus pacificus, using genetics, molecular biology, genomics and bioinformatics.

-A fundamental problem in developmental neurobiology is to understand how nerve cells (neurons) choose their identities.
+A fundamental problem in developmental neurobiology is to understand how nerve cells (neurons) choose their identities ("neuronal specification").
 One critical decision a neuron makes during development is its choice of neurotransmitter -- that is, the chemical substance it uses to relay information to another neuron.
 To use a particular neurotransmitter, a neuron must express a unique set of proteins by activating specific genes.
 We are studying the control of this process in a simple organism, the free-living nematode, Caenorhabditis elegans, which has only about 1000 cells, a third of which are neurons.
+By comparing its nervous system to that of a related nematode, P. pacificus, we learn about how nervous systems evolve.
 C. elegans is one of the premier model organisms in biology today.
 This free-living soil nematode (roundworm) was the first multicellular organism for which scientists obtained a complete genomic DNA sequence.
 This tiny worm shares many common developmental mechanisms with higher animals.

 We are interested in how genes are regulated in serotonergic and dopaminergic neurons, and the behaviors controlled by these neurons.
 We also study the evolution of neuronal specification in the nervous system, particularly by comparing the expression of neurotransmitters in C. elegans and a nematode relative P. pacificus.
 We have previously examined the patterning of serotonergic and dopaminergic neurons in a variety of related nematodes, and the behaviors that may be regulated by these neurotransmitters in those species, such as the experience-dependent regulation of locomotion, egg-laying and male mating.